matfyzacek/mitmproxy-cache/README.md

 `mitmproxy -s cache.py`
 Final step is to setup system to use mitmproxy as proxy.
 ## !!warning!!
 It may break some websites.
-Please be craful
+Please be careful.